 Participants must be admitted to the MS program in statistics.
 Students must submit applications by June 1 of their third year for admission to candidacy for an MS in statistics during their fourth year.
-Interested students are strongly encouraged to consult the departmental counselor early in their third year.
+Interested students are strongly encouraged to consult the departmental counselor and Ron Gorny, the BA/MA adviser, early in their third year.
+(For a appointment with Mr. Gorny, call the College Adviser's Reception Desk at 702-8615.)